 Hi.
-Care to join me on an exploration of anxiety disorder?
+Care to join me on an exploration of living with an anxiety disorder?
 Yes?
 Great!

-Anxiety Disorder is a lot like incontinence.
-You can’t control it and it gushes out of you like a secret flow of stress that only you know is in progress.
+Living with an anxiety disorder is a lot like living with an incontinence issue.
+You can’t control it and it gushes out of you like a secret flow of stress and physical reactions that only you know is in progress.

 I’ve been debating ways to talk about anxiety.
 Do I go full on serious?
 Can I still approach it from a place of humor while offering empathy and helpful tips?